doo-bluh-vay/invoice-extractor-checker/README.md

 Solution to extract fields and line items from native PDF invoices
 ===========================================================

-This project is based on invoice2data wherein it extracts data based on regular expressions.
-However, observation is that quite some invoices cannot be extracted using a regular expression approach.
+This project is based on invoice2data which extracts data from invoice pdf files using user written regular expressions.
+It is observed that quite some invoices cannot be extracted just using the regular expression approach since pdf text is organized not as lines of text rather as boxes with co-ordinates.
 Field values are placed at locations like to the right, bottom of a field so on.
-Line items are also placed in tables.
-This solution tries to use other techniques along with regular expressions.
+Line items can also placed in tables.
+This solution tries to use other techniques along with regular expressions to solve the problem.

-A python based application to extract
+The solution is written in python and provides the following capabilities

-1. Field values (Based on regex, right, bottom ...)
+ *  Extract Field values (Based on regex or location based - right, bottom ...)
-2. Table based line item extraction (regex, vertical or horizontal table lines ...)
+ *  Table based line item extraction (regex, vertical or horizontal table lines ...)
-3. Check if the extracted line item Total values matches the Sum Total.
+ *  Check if the extracted line item Total values matches the Sum Total.

 Installation
 ============